-2. Restorative Practices addresses obligations of the wrongdoer resulting from those harms, as well as the community's obligations to both victims and offenders.

-3. Restorative Practices uses inclusive, collaborative processes.
+Restorative Practices addresses obligations of the wrongdoer resulting from those harms, as well as the community's obligations to both the person harmed & wrongdoer.
+Restorative Practices uses inclusive, collaborative processes.

-4. Restorative Practices involves all individuals (victims, wrongdoer, parents, students, staff, and faculty) who have a legitimate stake in a given situation.
+4. Restorative Practices involves all individuals (the person harmed, wrongdoer, parents, students, staff, and faculty) who have a legitimate stake in a given situation.

-5. Restorative Practices seeks to put right the wrongs that have been done, so that victim(s)feel safe and valued, and wrongdoer feels restored to the school community
+5. Restorative Practices seeks to put right the wrongs that have been done, so that person(s) harmed feels safe and valued, and wrongdoer feels restored to the school community